burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 const volatile auto* p_iii = &ii;
 ```

-The *volatile* is a type qualifier that denotes that the type can alter its value not due to C++ language, but for other system reasons.
+The *volatile* is a type qualifier that denotes that the type can alter its value not due to C++ language but for other system reasons.
 Thus, the C++ implementation should be careful with optimization access for that variable through registers.

-> The *volatile* variable will not be located in the register (the compiler should guarantee this), and read/write will not be optimized and go through memory.
+> The *volatile* variable will not be located in the register (the compiler should guarantee this), and read/write will not be optimized and will go through memory.
 In C++ the usage of `volatile` does not imply a `memory fence`, so be very careful with creating multithreaded code with it.
 Also, once memory is recorded in the Cache, the Cache Coherence and Consistency protocols will guarantee correct operations.
 Saying all that, you still should use memory fences appropriately when you need to reconstruct sequence memory consistency guarantees in multithreaded applications.
 The memory fence (or memory barrier) means that memory operations started to be issued before the barrier are guaranteed to be performed and completed before operations after the barrier.

 The close-by conception for [auto](https://en.cppreference.com/w/cpp/language/auto) is [decltype](https://en.cppreference.com/w/cpp/language/decltype).
 It provides the ability to derive the type of expression without evaluating the expression in runtime.